Sopel is designed to run with Python 2.7 or 3.3+. (Note: The next major version, Sopel 8, will require Python 3.6+.)

 - dnspython - used internally to enhance connection reliability

-- requests - used to maintain compatibility with old modules that still try to use Sopel’s
+- requests - used to maintain compatibility with old plugins that use deprecated features of Sopel’s

-Most of Sopel’s dependencies are only needed for specific modules.
+Most of Sopel’s dependencies are only needed for specific plugins.
 Below is a listing of some of these.
-If you don’t want to use a specific module, you do not need its dependencies.
+If you don’t want to use a specific plugin, you do not need its dependencies.

 - geoip2 - ip.
 You will also need the appropriate database files, which Sopel will download automatically if they are not found.